Last Updated on July 24, 2026 by Daniel Globe

 Are there stroller-accessible trails in coastal parks?

-Any grocery or pharmacy open late on weekends?
+Are major grocery stores or pharmacies open late on weekends?

 Conclusion

-- Pismo State Beach — Monarch Butterfly Grove — California State Parks
+- Pismo State Beach Monarch Butterfly Grove — California State Parks official visitor guide and ecological information.

-- Dinosaur Caves Park — City of Pismo Beach Parks and Recreation
+- Dinosaur Caves Park — City of Pismo Beach Recreation & Parks Department facility facts.